hetmanskyi-cloud/AWS/terraform/modules/vpc/README.md

-# VPC Module for Terraform
+# AWS VPC Module for Terraform

 This module creates and manages a Virtual Private Cloud (VPC) in AWS, including public and private subnets, route tables, Internet Gateway, Network ACLs (NACLs), and VPC Flow Logs.
 It provides a secure, scalable, and configurable networking foundation for AWS infrastructure.